MRD: Multi-resolution Retrieval-Detection Fusion for High-Resolution Image Understanding: Additional Ablation Studies

-Most importantly, \textbf{\textit{MRD}} reaches its peak performance with a significantly smaller number of maximum search steps (Max Step = 30).
-This means that in practical applications, \textbf{\textit{MRD}} can operate effectively with fewer steps, achieving high accuracy while reducing search time and improving efficiency.”
+Another important observation is that \textbf{\textit{MRD}} reaches its peak performance with a relatively small number of maximum search steps (Max Step = 50).
+This indicates that our method can achieve strong performance with a limited search budget, reducing search time while maintaining high accuracy in practical scenarios.